 This bill and similar state-level legislation have historically enjoyed broad bipartisan support.
 With congressional leaders hoping to restore U.S. workers' faith in their own prospects, now is the time to expand the rewards of ownership to more employees while protecting our nation's jobs, retirement, and overall financial success.
 As the new John Zogby Strategies survey and other reports show, employee ownership can play a prominent role in forging a more promising American future.
 While economic pressures may not go away on their own, employee ownership is one way to restore Americans' confidence in an economy that works for them.

-Michael Wofford is executive vice president at Entertainment Partners and the policy chair at the Employee-owned S Corporations of America.
+Op Ed by Michael Wofford, executive vice president at Entertainment Partners and the policy chair at the Employee-owned S Corporations of America.

 As seen in the Morning Consult.